-Non-cancellable operating leases contracted but not capitalised in the financial statements not later than one year 2,348 later than one year but not later than five years - 3,328 ator thair one your sattrict ator thair invo your 5,676 0,010 Note 27: Contingent Liabilities Estimate of the maximum amount of contingent liabilities that may become payable Guarantees provided to banks on behalf of a subsidiary 5,372 5,977 Guarantees of leases of premises subleased to franchisees - 10,003 · 5,372 15,980 Note 28: Related Parties Transactions with director related parties i) Sales made to Asiapools (M) Sdn Bhd.
+Note 27: Contingent Liabilities

+Estimate of the maximum amount of contingent liabilities that may become payable Guarantees provided to banks on behalf of a subsidiary 4,902 5,372 4,902 5,372 Note 28: Related Parties Transactions with director related parties Sales made to Asiapools (M) Sdn Bhd.
 Mr S S Goh, a shareholder has significant influence over Asiapools (M) Sdn Bhd.
-162 155 (ii) Payments made to Mint Holdings Pty Ltd for rental of warehouses, offices and a retail shop Mr S S Goh is a director and shareholder of Mint Holdings Pty Ltd 660 657 (iii) Management fee charged to Mint Holdings Pty Ltd for administration and secretarial services.
-30 38
+227 162 (ii) Payments made to Mint Holdings Pty Ltd for rental of warehouses, offices and a retail shop Mr S S Goh is a director and shareholder of Mint Holdings Pty Ltd 680 660 (iii) Payments received from Mint Holdings Pty Ltd for rental of office space 22 - (iv) Management fee charged to Mint Holdings Pty Ltd for administration and secretarial services. - 30